 The ongoing confrontation between Islamic Middle East countries and Israel has long had a nuclear undercurrent.
 Israel has not signed the NPT, and has made no official acknowledgment of a weapons program.
-It is widely considered to have developed nuclear weapons capability, although it has not conducted a nuclear explosion.
+It is widely considered to have developed nuclear weapons capability, although it is not known to have conducted a nuclear explosion.
 Israel's nuclear program has stimulated calls for an "Islamic bomb."
 Among Israel's neighbors, Iraq and Iran have been the focus of nuclear activity.
-Iraq, before its defeat in the Gulf War in 1991, actively pursued nuclear weapons development, despite having signed the NPT.
+Iraq, before its defeat in the Gulf War in

+1991, actively pursued nuclear weapons development, despite having signed the NPT.
 Iran declares it has no nuclear weapons program, but the United States claims that it does.

-Iraq's Nuclear Weapons Program: Gone But Not Forgotten.
+Iraq's Nuclear Weapons Program.
 Before the 1991 Gulf War, Iraq had an extensive covert nuclear weapons program that was built under the guise of legitimate nuclear research and development.
 As a member of the NPT, Iraq had allowed inspections of declared facilities by the IAEA, but successfully concealed the true nature of its nuclear program.
 After the war, U.N.
 Resolution 687 established a Special Commission and gave it authority to locate and remove Iraq's weapons of mass destruction.
 The U.N.
 Special Commission on Iraq (UNSCOM) conducted extensive investigations of Iraq's nuclear program that revealed a multi-billion dollar effort to build nuclear weapons.
-UNSCOM and the IAEA then eliminated Iraq's nuclear infrastructure and put in place a permanent monitoring system to warn of renewed nuclear activities.
+UNSCOM and the IAEA then dismantled Iraq's nuclear infrastructure.
+However, UNSCOM's inspectors left Iraq in 1998 and IAEA's limited inspection powers under the NPT agreement were feared inadequate to detect a renewal of nuclear weapons activities.